Bringing Fishing Gear into New Zealand

 A good peaked cap, or wide brimmed hat will not only shade your polarized lenses, but provide much needed sun protection, and many like to wear modern 'Buff' style headwear for added sun protection.
 Sungloves too protect your hands from UV rays and insect bites.

 A must for UV eye protection, protection from wayward flies, and essential for cutting through surface glare and allowing us to spot trout.
 I prefer lenses of a yellow, or amber hue, as they allow better vision in a wider variety of conditions.
 Grey, or smoke coloured lenses are preferred by many on those brighter days, but can be a hindrance in low light conditions.
-Polaroid sunglasses can be supplied if required.
+Popular brands here in NZ include Smiths techlite lenses and Maui Jims in HCL Bronze.

 And any medications you may require.
 Please inform your guide prior to your trip if you suffer any alergies from plants, insect bites or bee stings.

-Although water saftey instruction and assistance is provided whilst wading, some people feel more confident with a wading stick, or staff of sorts.
+Although water safety instruction and assistance is provided whilst wading, some people feel more confident with a wading stick, or staff of sorts.
 Wading is all about feeling confident, so pack a staff if you wish.
+Simms Wading staffs are available on request.

-Medium to fast actioned rods of 5 or 6 weight designation are the norm with a matching weight forward, or double taper line to match.
-Much has been written about the need for dull coloured lines when fishing NZ.
+Medium to fast actioned rods of 5 or 6 weight designation are the norm with a matching weight forward line to match.
+Much has been written about the need for dull colored lines when fishing NZ.
 Bring them if you wish, but personally I use lines of a brighter hue: If I can see my line easily I know both where it is, and how its drifting.
-Besides - your line shouldnt be near the trout anyway so what does colour matter?
+Besides - your line shouldn't be near the trout anyway so what does colour matter?

 I prefer the minimalist approach when it comes to trout flies: Choose a few select patterns you have the utmost confidence in, and fish them well.